billpg/HashBack/README.md

 - `IssuerUrl`
   - A copy of the full POST request URL.
   - Because load balancers and CDN systems might modify the URL as POSTed to the service, a copy is included here so there's no doubt exactly which string was used in the verification hash.
-  - The Issuer service must reject a request with the wrong URL as this may be an attacker attempting to re-use a request that was made for a different Issuer.
+  - The Issuer service must reject a request with that belongs to someone else, as this may be an attacker attempting to re-use a request that was made for a different Issuer.
 - `Now`
   - The current UTC time, expressed as an integer of the number of seconds since the start of 1970.
   - The recipient service should reject this request if timestamp is too far from its current time.
 This document does not specify a threshold but instead this is left to the service's configuration.
 (Finger in the air - ten seconds.)